Special thanks to Cvlt of Osiris for access to this prototype.

-- There are various employees that seen working through-out the game, including kitchen staff, packers, and scientists.
+- There are various employees that can be seen working through-out the game, including kitchen staff, packers, and scientists.
 In Pax Corpus, they could have been left alone or actually killed.

 - Two of the first four guards the player is introduced to in the proto are not programmed.
 They just stand on either side of the door, lifeless.
 They can be killed though.